markusmobius/go-trafilatura/UPSTREAM.md

 The saved-page suite now has 85 named subtests, preserving its existing assertions: 83 pass and two fail.
 Replacing its one old leaf with 85 raises the denominator by 84; importing the four original normalization assertions adds another four.
 Thus the change from 894 to 982 executed checks is reporting granularity and added coverage, not an extraction-quality improvement.
 Removing 56 bookkeeping skips and one stale normalization exclusion leaves 41 genuine skips.
 The unused private `schemaInArticle` helper was removed; exported `SchemaData` remains available.

-[scripts/check_tests.py](scripts/check_tests.py) runs the unchanged Go suite and checks [test-files/known-differences.json](test-files/known-differences.json), which lists exact failing leaf names, expected assertion-failure counts, and reasons.
+[scripts/check_tests.py](scripts/check_tests.py) runs the complete Go suite and checks [test-files/known-differences.json](test-files/known-differences.json), which lists exact failing leaf names, expected assertion-failure counts, and reasons.
 New failures, changed counts, unexpectedly passing/skipped/missing known differences, build errors, crashes, and incomplete runs fail the check.
 It also verifies that every imported native mapping is reported and its target Go tests actually execute.
 A passing check means only the reviewed differences remain, not that every assertion passes or that all behavior within a failing assertion is identical.
 The nine checker unit tests cover these failure modes.

 [CI](.github/workflows/ci.yml) runs this check on Linux and Windows with Go 1.26.0 and Go 1.27.1, using `GOTOOLCHAIN=local`.
 It also checks formatting, module tidiness, builds, and `go vet`, and preserves raw Go test events as artifacts.
 The checker needs only Python's standard library, not Trafilatura or the reference environment.
-Ordinary `go test` and `make test` still exit unsuccessfully for the 14 known differences. `make test` no longer generates source; `make generate` remains explicit, and `GO`, `TEST_TIMEOUT`, and `TEST_ARGS` are configurable.
+Ordinary `go test` and `make test` still exit unsuccessfully for the eight known differences. `make test` no longer generates source; `make generate` remains explicit, and `GO`, `TEST_TIMEOUT`, and `TEST_ARGS` are configurable.

 ### Skipped Checks